outscale/terraform-provider-outscale/website/docs/d/vm.html.markdown

 The following attributes are exported:

 * `vms` - Information about one or more VMs.
+  * `admin_password` - (Windows VM only) The administrator password of the VM.
+This password is encoded in Base64 and encrypted with the keypair of the VM.
+This attribute appears about 10 minutes after the VM is created, and only during the first boot.
+For more information on how to use this password to connect to the VM, see [Accessing a Windows Instance](https://wiki.outscale.net/display/EN/Accessing+a+Windows+Instance).
   * `architecture` - The architecture of the VM (`i386` \| `x86_64`).
   * `block_device_mappings_created` - The block device mapping of the VM.
       * `bsu` - Information about the created BSU volume.